awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.CloudWatch.md

 An alternative way to publish audit logs to CloudWatch Logs is by enabling advanced auditing and setting the cluster\-level DB parameter `server_audit_logs_upload` to `1`\.
 The default for the `server_audit_logs_upload` parameter is `0`\.
 If you use this alternative method, you must have an IAM role to access CloudWatch Logs and set the `aws_default_logs_role` cluster\-level parameter to the ARN for this role\.
 For information about creating the role, see [Setting Up IAM Roles to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.md)\.
 However, if you have the `AWSServiceRoleForRDS` service\-linked role, it provides access to CloudWatch Logs and overrides any custom\-defined roles\.
 For information service\-linked roles for Amazon RDS, see [Using Service\-Linked Roles for Amazon RDS](UsingWithRDS.IAM.ServiceLinkedRoles.md)\.
 If you don't want to export audit logs to CloudWatch Logs, make sure that all methods of exporting audit logs are disabled\.
 These methods are the AWS Management Console, the AWS CLI, the RDS API, and the `server_audit_logs_upload` parameter\.
+ The procedure is slightly different for Aurora Serverless clusters than for provisioned clusters\.
+Serverless clusters automatically upload all the kinds of logs that you enable through the configuration parameters\.
+Therefore, you enable or disable log upload for Serverless clusters by turning different log types on and off in the DB cluster parameter group\.
+You don't modify the settings of the cluster itself through the AWS Management Console, AWS CLI, or RDS API\.
+For information about enabling MySQL logs for Serverless clusters, see [Aurora Serverless and Parameter Groups](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.

 ## Console<a name="AuroraMySQL.Integrating.CloudWatch.Console"></a>

-You can publish Aurora MySQL logs to CloudWatch Logs with the console\.
+You can publish Aurora MySQL logs for provisioned clusters to CloudWatch Logs with the console\.

 **To publish Aurora MySQL logs from the console**